 With the added stress of a limited budget, it can be beneficial to live in private postgraduate accommodation where utilities and rent are all included in rent payments to make monthly budgeting easier.
 This all-inclusive approach is also very useful for shared accommodation as it removes the stress of splitting bills and worrying about your flatmates’ gas and electricity usage.

 Take care to consider whether any of your housemates are non-students as they will not be exempt from paying council tax and if you are sharing a tenancy you may have to pay your share.

 Read more about accommodation considerations for postgraduate students.

 Ironing out all of the student accommodation variables as a postgraduate student can be difficult, so taking away the guesswork is what sets Mansion Student apart from other student accommodation services.

 We can offer a range of all-inclusive studio flats, shared flats, one and two-bed apartments and even en-suite rooms.
 Regardless of your circumstance, we have an accommodation option that is suitable for your lifestyle and budget.
 Our secure, private rooms come with plenty of study space, we have reliable WiFi and many more amenities to make your postgraduate studies a positive experience.

 We have in-building leisure and social spaces including gyms, cinema rooms, games rooms and common rooms to make socialising and getting active that little bit easier if your schedule is busy or you are tight on cash.
-Alternatively, if you are looking for a more exciting social life then you can be confident in finding it within the heart of major UK cities including Bristol, Leeds and Sheffield.
+Alternatively, if you are looking for a more exciting social life then you can be confident in finding it within the heart of major UK cities including Newcastle, Leeds and Durham.